COVID-19 Containment and Response Guidelines

 • If you are an athlete let your athletic trainer and/or coach know immediately.

-• don’t have symptoms or symptoms are mild or improving,
+• other symptoms are mild or improving,

 • Students may call the student health center at 909-448-4619 to schedule an appointment for a test or may get tested at an outside testing site.
 Outside testing results must be emailed to Student Health Center.